leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: contactlensoverwear-condition-cornearefractive
 - What is contact lens overwear?
+- I wore contact lens last night and now my eye is very painful and sensitive
+- how come i cannot wear contact lens for a long time
+- are contact lens dangerous
+- does contacts overuse cause eye problems
+- can i use my contact lens overnight
+- what does contacts overwear mean
+- how long should i use my contacts
+- what is the duration i should wear my contacts
+- is contact lens overuse curable
+- how do i know if i used my contacts for too long
 - I am feeling pain when I am putting on my contact lens, what is it?
 - It is painful putting on my contact lens, what should I do?
 - Why is it painful when I wear my contact lens for some time?